SNSystems/hello-rld/README.md

 docker run --rm --tty --interactive -v $(pwd)/hello-rld:/hello-rld paulhuggett/llvm-prepo
 ~~~

-(If you use a non bash-like shell, replace `$(pwd)` in the second of these command with the path of your current working directory.)
+(If you use a non bash-like shell, replace `$(pwd)` in the second of these commands with the path of your current working directory.)

 Build the program and run it: